 What it is: A web browser (commonly referred to as a browser) is a software application for retrieving, presenting and traversing information resources on the World Wide Web. (source Wikipedia)

 In everyday language: The tool to access information on the world wide web.
 It enables you to open web pages, images, videos, document and files on the Internet and interact with them and hence the terms “surfing the web”.
-It turns computer code into a piece of art you see on the screen.

 Examples: Safari, Internet Explorer, Google Chrome and Firefox.